adavault/cnhids/README.md

 wget https://raw.githubusercontent.com/cyber-russ/cnhids/main/setup_mon.sh
 chmod +x setup_mon.sh
 ```
 Run without args to see options.
-Some customisations via user variables at the top of the script.
+Some customisations also available via user variables at the top of the script.

 To install cnHids:
 ```